-BetterHash works by allowing the miners to choose the chunks they work on.
+BetterHash works by allowing the miners to choose the chunks they will work on.

-In mining pools, the chunks of work are sent out by the pool.
-So miners don’t have much flexibility in choosing how to process that chunk.
+In mining pools, the chunks of work are sent out unilaterally by the pool software.
+Miners don’t have much control of choosing how to process that chunk of data.

-By allowing the miners to choose their own chunk “template”, and therefore to assemble their own blocks, BetterHash is decentralizing a bit more power.
+By allowing the miners to choose their own chunk “template”, and therefore to assemble their own blocks, BetterHash decentralizes a bit more decision power.

-Miners can then get creative in assembling blocks in different ways which, perhaps, could yield better results than the way the pool assembles the blocks in the first place.
-Results are not assured, but it does give the miners more options.
+With BetterHash, miners can then get creative in assembling blocks in different ways which, perhaps, could yield better results than the way the pool assembles the blocks in the first place.

 Why isn’t BetterHash live yet?